 Regardless, not calling because you know that the office isn't open may waste valuable time for your pet's health and well-being.

-We Have a Local Emergency Facility, But It's Too Expensive -- I Can't Afford It.
+We Have a Local Emergency Facility, But It's Too Expensive and I Can't Afford It

 True, emergency care is usually more expensive.
 It is a more expensive type of practice to run, employing staff at all hours of the day/night to be available to help pets in need.
 But, it is often less expensive in the long run to treat a medical condition early on, rather than wait until things get really bad.
 When left untreated, other problems can occur secondarily to the original problem, leading to more treatment needs, etc.